Reza Kibria

 Reza Kibria (Bengali: রেজা কিবরিয়া; born 6 March 1957) is a Bangladeshi economist, writer, and politician.
+He is the incumbent Jatiya Sangsad member representing the Habiganj-1 constituency.
 He worked for many years with the International Monetary Fund (IMF).
 From 1996 to 2000, he served as the Macroeconomic Adviser to the Department of Finance of the Government of Papua New Guinea.
 He also worked as a Macro-Fiscal Adviser to the Ministry of Economy and Finance of the Government of Cambodia under an IMF assignment.
 In politics, Kibria has served as the General Secretary of Gano Forum.
-He later became a founding convener of the Gono Odhikar Parishad and its breakaway faction, the Amjanatar Dal.
+He later became a founding convener of the Gono Odhikar Parishad and its breakaway faction, the Amjanatar Dol.

 Early life

 Kibria was born on 6 March 1957 in the village of Jalalsap, located in Habiganj subdivision of Sylhet district in what was then East Pakistan (now Bangladesh).
-He earned a bachelor’s degree in philosophy, Politics and Economics from the University of Oxford and a master’s degree in economics from Queen’s University.
-He later completed both MPhil and DPhil degrees in Economics from Oxford.
+He earned a bachelor's degree in philosophy, Politics and Economics from the University of Oxford and a master's degree in economics from Queen's University.
+He later completed both MPhil and DPhil degrees in economics from Oxford.

 Kibria joined the International Monetary Fund (IMF) in 1984.
 In 1993, he briefly served as a professor in the Department of Economics at the University of Dhaka.
 From 1996 to 2000, he worked as a macroeconomic adviser to the Department of Finance of the Government of Papua New Guinea.
 He then served for eight years as the Chief Economist of PDP Australia.
-Between 2009 and 2011, he was the Macroeconomic Adviser at the IMF’s East Africa Regional Technical Assistance Center.
+Between 2009 and 2011, he was the Macroeconomic Adviser at the IMF's East Africa Regional Technical Assistance Center.
 He has also worked as a professor at Griffith University.
 From 2016, he served for two years as a macro-fiscal adviser to the Ministry of Economy and Finance of the Government of Cambodia under an IMF assignment.
 Since 2015, he has been serving as the chairman of Integro Holdings.